sebastian-brunner/academic-kickstart/content/authors/admin/_index.md

 # He received his Master’s degree in Computer Science with major subject Artificial Intelligence and Robotics from the Technical University (TUM), Germany in 2014.
 ---

-UNDER CONSTRUCTION!
-Sebastian Brunner is a researcher at the Department of Cognitive Robotics of the Institute of Robotics and Mechatronics, German Aerospace Center (DLR).
+Sebastian Brunner is a researcher at the Department of Cognitive Robotics in the Institute of Robotics and Mechatronics, German Aerospace Center (DLR).
 His current research interests include robotics, AI, and autonomous system architectures.